5 Exciting Beauty Benefits Hemp May Have to Offer

 “Absorbing CBD through the skin requires quite a bit of science.
 CBD molecules aren’t particularly large, but their ratio of lipids and water creates a challenge when it comes to skin absorption,” said Sky Kurz, with hemp CBD wellness company Fifth & Root.

-That is precisely why at VEGAMOUR, we use microencapsulated CBD in products, like our CBD hair serum, to improve absorption of our proprietary blend of phyto-actives by delivering a controlled amount of the compound to your skin.
+That is precisely why at VEGAMOUR, we use microencapsulated CBD in products, like our CBD hair serum, to improve the efficacy of other ingredients including a proprietary blend of vegan phyto-actives.

 But what happens when the ECS function in our skin is out of whack?
 “Endocannabinoid deficiency and dysregulation are thought to cause a wide array of diseases, and not just in the skin,” said Dr. Jenelle Kim, Doctor of Traditional Chinese Medicine, nationally board-certified Master Herbalist and founder of JBK Wellness Labs.
 “Trouble with the skin’s cannabinoid tone likely contributes to the development of skin issues like inflammation, troubled and dry skin."